-In addition to the damage already caused to your home and yard by a damaged sewer line, traditional trench repairs can wreck further havoc as landscaping and sidewalks are torn up to replace the broken pipe.
+In addition to the damage already caused to your home and yard by a damaged sewer line, traditional trench repairs can wreak further havoc as landscaping and sidewalks are torn up to replace the broken pipe.
 Depending on the location and weather conditions, trench repairs can also be a lengthy process to complete properly and safely.
-Fortunately advances in technology means that less disruptive repair solutions are now available to Seattle property owners.
+Fortunately, advances in technology mean that less disruptive repair solutions are now available to Seattle property owners.
 Keep reading to learn more from the experts at Best Plumbing!

 The second technique is called pipe lining, also known as cured in place pipe (CIPP).
 In this case, a flexible, epoxy-covered membrane is forced through the damaged pipe.
 The lining is then inflated to fit and reinforce the existing pipe — essentially creating a pipe within a pipe.
 Once the epoxy is cured, the line is ready to be used again.

 Benefits and Uses

 Trenchless sewer repairs are less intrusive and keep your yard and landscaping more intact.
 Because they don’t require as much digging, they can also save you time and money in terms of labor.
 When done properly, these techniques create permanent repairs that fully meet industry standards.
 They are particularly suited for repairing piping beneath extensive landscaping, apartment buildings, or difficult terrain.
 They can be used for a variety of repairs, including fixing cracked lines or upgrading old pipes to modern materials.

 Your Local Plumbing Experts

 Contact Best Plumbing today if you are in need of a sewer line repair.
 We will conduct a thorough inspection to determine the nature of the problem and whether it a good candidate for trenchless repair.
 We have served the greater Seattle and Bellevue areas since 1968 and are here for all your plumbing needs.